jellyfin/jellyfin.org/docs/general/quick-start/windows.md

     Installation Complete

 4. Look for a Jellyfin icon in your system tray.
 If it isn't present, search for `Jellyfin Tray App` and run it.
-No windows will popup after running this application.
+Now Windows will pop up after running this application.

     ![Jellyfin Tray App Search](/images/docs/quick-start/windows/jellyfin-3.png)